Cornwall festivals you won’t want to miss this year

-David Watkin, Professor of Strings at the Royal Scottish Conservatoire and Gramophone Award winner for his definitive recording of the Bach Cello Suites, will return as Guest Music Director of the 45th Easter Festival.
-He will be conducting Handel’s Messiah on 6 and 8 April.
+David Watkin, Professor of Strings at the Royal Scottish Conservatoire and Gramophone Award winner for his definitive recording of the Bach Cello Suites, will return as Guest Music Director of the 46th Easter Festival.

 Full details at endellionfestivals.org.uk

-The late May Bank Holiday weekend kicks off the 13th Fal River Festival.
-The festival is a chance to embrace the places, people, history, culture, sport and industry that are connected by this very Cornish river.
+Fal River Festival is a chance to embrace the places, people, history, culture, sport and industry that are connected by this very Cornish river.
 The ten-day community festival encompasses more than 150 activities varying from music and drama, the arts and heritage to outdoor activities such as gig racing, swimming and walking.
 With its diverse mix of events taking place at dozens of locations around the Fal River, the festival is the perfect opportunity to engage with life on the river and discover some of its fascinating history.

 Golowan Festival, 23-28 June

 The festival in Penzance is rooted in history as the celebration of midsummer – the Feast of St John – with bonfires, flaming tar barrels and burning torches.
 Penzance was one of the last towns to lose this tradition in the 1890s, as the perceived fire risk had made insurance premiums too expensive.